-- 11.12.1 The Proposed Development would lead to a temporary increase in traffic volumes on the road network within the study area during the construction phase.
-Traffic volumes would fall outside the peak period of construction. - 11.12.2 An assessment of average daily development trips is considered an appropriate method of assessing the impact of the Proposed Development as this will account for peaks and troughs during the construction programme. - 11.12.3 No link capacity issues are expected on any of the roads assessed due to the additional movements associated with the Proposed Development.
-The effects of construction traffic are temporary in nature and are transitory. - 11.12.4 The increase in traffic has been assessed as not significant in EIA terms following the application of a series of mitigation measures and management plans proposed to reduce the impacts of the traffic flows from the construction phase of the Proposed Development.
+- 11.12.1 The Proposed Development with the Proposed Alignment would lead to a temporary increase in traffic volumes on the road network within the study area during the construction phase.
+Traffic volumes would fall outside the peak period of construction. - 11.12.2 An assessment of average daily development trips is considered an appropriate method of assessing the impact of the Proposed Alignment as this will account for peaks and troughs during the construction (and the dismantling of the redundant section of the existing 132 kV OHL) programme.
+The construction traffic would result in a temporary increase in traffic flows on the road network surrounding the Proposed Alignment. - 11.12.3 No link capacity issues are expected on any of the roads assessed due to the additional movements associated with the Proposed Alignment.
+The effects of construction traffic are temporary in nature and are transitory. - 11.12.4 The increase in traffic has been assessed as not significant in EIA terms following the application of a series of mitigation measures and management plans proposed to reduce the impacts of the traffic flows from the construction (and dismantling of the redundant section of the existing 132 kV OHL) phase of the Proposed Alignment.